 If anyone (including a health professional) is concerned about a substitute decision-maker or disagrees with the decisions being made, or a decision cannot be reached about the person’s care and treatment, the person can contact the Public Trustee and Guardian for information and advice.
 A person can also apply to ACAT or the Supreme Court for a review or revocation of the substitute decision-maker’s appointment.

 In some circumstances a health professional must refer a matter to the Public Trustee and Guardian for a decision about medical treatment.
 This occurs where:

 - A health attorney refuses to consent to treatment, and a health professional believes the refusal is inconsistent with a Health Direction.

 - There is a dispute about the treatment between the health attorney and other people who could potentially be health attorneys, and the health professional is not aware of any Health Direction about whether or not consent should be given.

 The Public Trustee and Guardian may agree with a refusal to provide consent, mediate the dispute, or apply to ACAT to be appointed as a guardian.

 If there is conflict or disagreement between multiple attorneys or health attorneys, the Public Trustee and Guardian can also try to mediate the dispute.

-For further information about complaints and dispute resolution relating to guardianship and end of life decision-making contact the Public Trustee and Guardian.
+For more information about complaints and dispute resolution visit the Public Trustee and Guardian.